VishnuRaman/RBase/README.md

 cf.compact_with_options(options)?;
 ```

-RedBase runs a background compaction thread every 60 seconds, but you can also trigger compaction manually as shown above.
+RBase runs a background compaction thread every 60 seconds, but you can also trigger compaction manually as shown above.

 ## Advanced Features

 ### Multi-Version Concurrency Control

-RedBase implements MVCC (Multi-Version Concurrency Control) which allows it to maintain multiple versions of data.
+RBase implements MVCC (Multi-Version Concurrency Control) which allows it to maintain multiple versions of data.
 Each write operation creates a new version with a timestamp, and read operations can retrieve specific versions.

 ```rust
 // Write multiple versions